OBOFoundry/COB/README.md

 See the [Makefile](Makefile) for a list of ontologies that are known to be compliant and those known to be non-compliant

-## Ontology developers guide
+## External Ontology developers guide

 It is too early for you to start using COB as an upper level in your ontology

-But you can still participate.
-You can add the top level classes to your ontology in [cob-to-external.tsv](cob-to-external.tsv) - just make a pull request for us.

-You can also clone this repo and test the integration of your ontology by editing the Makefile and including your ontology in the COMPLIANT list, adding your roots to cob-to-external.tsv, then running the integration tests.
-If it succeeds you can make a PR for us!
+ 1. Create a *base* file
+ 2. Add bridging axioms to your root to [cob-to-external.tsv](cob-to-external.tsv)
+ 3. Add your ontology to the Makefile under integration tests